Reggio Emilia - Cathedral

 Among the desserts it is important to remember rice cake and the spongata reggiana of Brescello, with dried fruits, honey and raisins.

-The province of L'Aquila is in the heart of Abruzzi, surrounded by the province of Teramo (north), Pescara and Chieti (east), Molise (south-east) and Lazio (west).
-The province of L'Aquila, the largest of the four provinces of Abruzzi, is the only one with no ...
+The P rovince of L'Aquila is in the heart of Abruzzo, surrounded by the Provinces of Teramo (north), Pescara and Chieti (east), Molise (southeast) and Lazio (west).
+The Province of L'Aquila, the largest of the four provinces of Abruzzo, is the only ...

 We are in Reggio nell'Emilia, in the theatrical Piazza Prampolini, where the Duomo and the eighteenth-century Palazzo del Comune (town hall) stand.
 The Duomo is characterised by an octagonal tower with a large statue of the Madonna, in copper, dating from 1523.
 The Romanesque facade has been ...